 Perhaps the most atmospheric of all is St Michael’s, which along with Hamburg’s collection of churches, pierces the sky with shimmering copper.

 Entering below the bronze archangel, I was suddenly met with the impressive sound of an organ.
-There was no player in sight, but instead a crowd of visitors who sat along the pews in awe of the festive melodies.
-It was by no means the most beautiful church I’ve entered but I have rarely seen a crowd so silently enamoured by a religious landmark.
+There was no player insight, but instead a crowd of visitors who sat along the pews in awe of the festive melodies.
+It was by no means the most beautiful church I’ve entered but I have rarely seen a crowd so silently enamored by a religious landmark.

 Amongst this assortment of bespoke formations are the roots of the river Elbe, Germany’s point of entry to the North Sea.
 Here, criss-crossing in every direction, are the thousands of bridges that make Hamburg home to the largest collection in the world with more than London, Venice and Amsterdam put together.